caliarim/phd2025/README.md

 This advanced course explores the theory, development, and application of exponential integrators in the numerical solution of stiff systems of ordinary differential equations (ODEs).
 The key topics are:
-* introduction to Exponential Integrators: Overview of traditional;
-* methods and the motivation for using exponential integrators for stiff;
-* systems of ODEs;
+* introduction to exponential integrators: overview of traditional methods and the motivation for using exponential integrators for stiff systems of ODEs;
-* advanced Numerical Methods: Krylov subspace methods and other;
-* polynomial or rational numerical techniques for approximating matrix functions, also in large-scale systems;
+* advanced numerical methods: Krylov subspace methods and other polynomial or rational numerical techniques for approximating matrix functions, also in large-scale systems;
-* implementation Techniques: Practical considerations for implementing exponential integrators on modern computer systems;
+* implementation techniques: practical considerations for implementing exponential integrators on modern computer systems;
 * applications to Advection-Diffusion-Reaction and Schrödinger equations, among others.

 This intensive course will include lectures and laboratory sessions.